MunoMono/lit-review/notes/reading-notes/HernandezRamirez2024.md

 ---
-title: "The Future End of Design Work: A Critical Overview of Managerialism, Generative AI, and the Nature of Knowledge Work, and Why Craft Remains Relevant"
+title: "The future end of design work: A critical overview of managerialism, generative AI, and the nature of knowledge work, and why craft remains relevant"
 citation_key: "hernandez-ramirez_future_2024"
 authors: "Rodrigo Hernández-Ramírez; João Batalheiro Ferreira"
 year: "2024"